sbmpost/AutoRaise/README.md

     ./create-app-bundle.sh

-Beware that once the app is started, it runs on the background and can only be stopped again via "Activity Monitor"
+Beware that once the app is started, it runs on the background and can only be stopped again via "Activity Monitor" or the applescript above.
+Also command line arguments are not accepted, so the app bundle version relies totally on the AutoRaise.delay and AutoRaise.warp files in your home folder.

 See also https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x